 It’s game day.
 The wings are hot, the beer is cold, and mom’s seven layer dip is on point.
 While your friends are agonizing over the score, the payroll professional in you can’t stop thinking, “How is the away team taxed?”
+Come on, I know that's going through your mind.

 While our sports heroes seem larger than life, you might be surprised to learn that they’re taxed like the rest of us.
 An employee who travels to another state for a portion of their employment, no matter how short the duration, should technically pay tax there.
 For example, a New York employee making $1,000 per week who spends two days working in Connecticut should report $400 as taxable income to that state.
 In turn, New York would then only tax the remaining $600.
 If that sounds like an logistical nightmare, that’s because it often is—and most employers just choose not to go there.

-But professional athletes make significant (and publically known) amounts of money, and regularly ply their trade in different states and on national television.
+But professional athletes make significant (and publicly known) amounts of money, and regularly ply their trade in different states and on national television.
 While Dale in accounting might not be held liable that one time he answered a work email on the road, Tom Brady’s “hours worked” are a little more apparent to state tax agencies.

-While most of us simply call this multistate taxation, the sports community has labeled this liability “The Jock Tax.”
+While most of us simply call this multistate taxation, the sports community has labeled this liability the "jock tax.”

 It wasn’t always this way.
 For decades, the lax multistate standards applicable to most individuals were also applied to professional athletes.
 Until, that is, the Chicago Bulls beat the Los Angeles Lakers in the 1991 NBA Finals.
 As retribution, the State of California sent Michael Jordan and the Chicago Bulls a hefty tax bill for their time playing in the state.
 Illinois fired back with a law taxing all visiting athletes, cheekily labeled “Michael Jordan’s Revenge”—which should not be confused for the title of the upcoming Space Jam sequel.